ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-5-2.md

-Chapter 4: Inspiring Others to Follow: Creating a Culture of Excellence within Your Organization
+Creating a Culture of Excellence within Your Organization
 ================================================================================================

 Leadership is about inspiring others to follow and achieve excellence.
 In this chapter, we will explore how leaders can create a culture of excellence within their organization.